Prachi010602/Mutual-Funds-India-Power_BI/README.md

 # Mutual-Funds-India
-A Power BI report to get a better understanding of the Mutual Fund Industry In India and also a stock picker page that makes the process of picking Mutual funds easier based on the data in the project
+A Power BI report to get a better understanding of the Mutual Fund Industry In India and also a fund picker page that makes the process of picking Mutual funds easier based on the data in the project

 ## About Data
 A comprehensive mutual fund dataset has been used to created these reports which is present on kaggle.